When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

 In the setting where customers visit all locations with certainty (a trivial browsing distribution), the placement problem is equivalent to the classical assortment optimization problem with a cardinality constraint due to the limited number of display locations.
-For a general choice model such as the Random Utility Model (RUM), this problem is computationally intractable and no non-trivial approximation guarantees are possible~\citep{aouad2018approximability}.
-However, for many special cases of RUM, such as the Multinomial Logit (MNL) choice model, Nested Logit (NL) choice model, or the Markov choice model, there exist efficient algorithms or approximation schemes for finding the optimal or near-optimal assortment under a cardinality constraint (see Section \ref{sec:previous}).
+For a general Random Utility Maximization (RUM)-based choice model \citep{block1959random}, this problem is computationally intractable and no non-trivial approximation guarantees are possible~(\cite{aouad2018approximability}).
+However, for many RUM-based { single-purchase choice models}, such as the Multinomial Logit (MNL) choice model, Nested Logit (NL) choice model, or the Markov choice model, there exist efficient algorithms or approximation schemes for finding the optimal or near-optimal assortment under a cardinality constraint (see Section \ref{sec:previous}).
 We show that an assortment that is optimal when customers visit all locations may not be a good assortment of products for other (non-trivial) browsing distributions.
-More broadly, while the literature on constrained assortment optimization is extensive, it isn't immediately apparent if its algorithmic results can be used for the \place\ problem.
+More broadly, while the literature on constrained assortment optimization is extensive, it is not immediately apparent if its algorithmic results can be used for the \place\ problem.